ghaza1/secure-login-register-system/README.md

 # Secure Web App

-This project is a web application developed for the final course project in Secure Software Development at Alexandria National University.
-The aim is to enhance the security of an existing web application or build one from scratch, focusing on implementing essential security features to protect the application and its users.
+This project is a web application developed for focusing on implementing essential security features to protect the application and its users.

 Features & Security Criteria
 The web application will integrate the following security features to ensure robustness and protection against common vulnerabilities: